Blog

 1 Introduction

-• research into technical fundamentals
+• the exploration of technical fundamentals

-• research into medical principles
+• the research of medical fundamentals

 Figure 1: Feasibility research project